hrbolek/gql_facilities/chatgpt.md

 To expose table models to graphql endpoint strawberry library is used.

-There is BaseGQLModel which is inherited by other graphql models Its definition must be this
+There is BaseGQLModel which is inherited by other graphql models Its definition must be this, it is also and example which defines a response when rewritting is wanted

 ```python
 import uuid